AdobeDocs/campaign-web.en/help/v8/email/fragments.md

 >[!CONTEXTUALHELP]
 >id="acw_fragments_menu"
 >title="Define your own fragments"
->abstract="A fragment is a reusable component that can be referenced in one or more emails across campaigns."
+>abstract="A fragment is a reusable component that can be referenced in one or more emails across campaigns.
+This capability is used to prebuild multiple custom content blocks that can be used by marketing users to quickly assemble email contents in an improved design process."

 >[!CONTEXTUALHELP]
 >id="acw_fragments_save"